A and h stars according to a computer program. Celestia is a program for simulating a virtual universe. Free programs download for free

 • planets of the solar system;

-• and other objects of vast space.
+• and other objects of the vast space.

 Night sky over Japan

-Mars with moons
+Mars with satellites

 Stellarium is easy to learn and use.